 - Reports are due on 14 February for the previous July to December six-month period, and 31 July for the previous January to June six-month period; - The Scheme Biannual Report includes reporting on each individual Scheme Project the accredited contractor was undertaking during the six-month reporting period; - When a Scheme Project ends, this must be reported on the next Scheme Biannual Report.
-If the project has been completed during the Scheme Biannual reporting period, the information provided should cover the entire project life from the start date on site until the completion date; - All accredited contractors must submit a report, even if no Scheme Projects have been undertaken in the reporting period.
+If the project has been completed during the Scheme Biannual reporting period, the information provided should cover the part of the six month reporting period it was active for.
+This is a change from previous requirements; - All accredited contractors must submit a report, even if no Scheme Projects have been undertaken in the reporting period.